Intermittent Positive Pressure Breathing

 About IPPB

-An overview of IPPB, one of the primary inhalation therapy modalities from the 1940s until the mid-1970s.
+This gallery features an overview of intermittent positive pressure breathing (IPPB), one of the primary inhalation therapy modalities from the 1940s until the mid-1970s.

 What is IPPB?